 Gerry was then asked whether he enjoyed each of the activities in which he participated.
 When asked whether he enjoyed his weekly horse-riding activity, Gerry stated very firmly: “I hate horse-riding!”.
-While the staff member was quite surprised, it was unclear whether Gerry had ever been asked this direct question before.
-Gerry had been paying for this reasonably expensive activity from his own funds.
+Although Gerry had previously been paying for this reasonably expensive activity from his own funds, it was unclear whether he had ever been asked whether he enjoyed it!

 Gerry appeared to enjoy participating directly in the meeting.
 He seemed pleased that the NDIA planner was able to respond to his comments by developing a plan that included funding activities he wished to explore, and which would also provide an opportunity for Gerry to “try new things”.
-After further enquiries regarding the house-mix, the OPA advocate found that Gerry’s housemates were either much older and/or less able to communicate than Gerry, and noted that he may benefit from moving into a different house in the future.
+After further enquiries regarding the house-mix, the OPA advocate found that Gerry’s housemates were either much older or less able to communicate than Gerry, and noted that he may benefit from moving into a different house.

-The OPA advocate and the NDIA planner agreed to explore this further with Gerry, at the six-monthly review of the plan.
+The OPA advocate and the NDIA planner agreed to explore this further with Gerry, at the next review of the plan.